apache/incubator-streampark-website/blog/4-streampark-usercase-shunwang.md

 ![Image](/blog/shunwang/homework.png)

-Currently, the StreamPark community is interfacing with Flink-SQL-Gateway to further lower the barriers to developing real-time jobs.
+Currently, the StreamPark community is intergrating with Flink-SQL-Gateway to further lower the barriers to developing real-time jobs.

 https://github.com/apache/streampark/issues/2274